-- Operation (after the FlexNet inventory agent is correctly installed) requires an account on the target device that: - Is the LocalSystem account on the target device (but for Oracle Database version 9i, see the following note) - Has read-only access to the Windows Service Control Manager (this allows discovery of Oracle services) - Is a member of the Windows local security group ora_dba (in which context, the LocalSystem account is displayed as NT_AUTHORITY\SYSTEM) - Uses local OS authentication to take inventory; which means that the SQLNet.AUTHENTICATION_SERVICES property must be set to (NTS) in the sqlnet.ora file located in the %ORACLE_HOME%\network\admin directory (and be aware that, conversely, disabling OS authentication for your Oracle Database prevents the locally installed FlexNet inventory agent from gathering inventory from Oracle database instances).
-By default, Oracle disables OS authentication on Windows platforms. - Note: Operation with Oracle Database 9i is an exceptional case.
-To collect Oracle 9i inventory on Windows, you must run ndtrack as a non-LocaLSystem user account.
-This is only possible if you trigger the tracker with a custom command line, using your preferred scheduling tool (such as Microsoft Task Scheduler).
-This makes the local agent cases (whether the Adopted case or the Agent third-party deployment case) rather unsuitable for taking inventory for version 9i.
-In both these cases, the tracker runs under policy as LocaLSystem (in which case it reports a failure to collect inventory from an Oracle 9i database instance); and if you run it again with a custom command line as a different account, you get inventory results.
-The combination of positive results gained with negative failure notifications is bound to produce confusion!
-For these reasons, if you have instances of Oracle Database 9i, it is better to consider the lightweight FlexNet Inventory Scanner, for which you can more easily manage your own command lines (see FlexNet Inventory Scanner Collection of Oracle Inventory); or even the Core deployment approach (for which see the Gathering FlexNet Inventory PDF).
+- Operation (after the FlexNet inventory agent is correctly installed) requires an account on the target device that: - Is the LocalSystem account on the target device (but for Oracle Database version 9i, see the following note) - Has read-only access to the Windows Service Control Manager (this allows discovery of Oracle services) - Is a member of the Windows local security group ora\dba (in which context, the LocalSystem account is displayed as NT\AUTHORITY\SYSTEM) - Uses local OS authentication to take inventory; which means that the SQLNet.AUTHENTICATION\SERVICES property must be set to (NTS) in the sqlnet.ora file located in the %ORACLE\HOME%\network\admin directory (and be aware that, conversely, disabling OS authentication for your Oracle Database prevents the locally installed FlexNet inventory agent from gathering inventory from Oracle database instances).
+By default, Oracle disables OS authentication on Windows platforms.